 With all that in mind, let’s review a few acacia outdoor furniture sets that you might consider buying.

 If you want a very affordable hardwood bistro 3-piece, think about buying this little set.
-The Merry Garden bistro set includes 2 folding chairs and a small circular folding table, all made from acacia and treated with an oil-based coating from the manufacturer.
-After a while you’ll probably want to spruce this set up with a coat of teak oil to keep it looking nice.
+The Best Choice Products bistro set includes 2 folding chairs and a small circular folding table, all made from acacia and treated with a teak-sealer finish from the manufacturer.

 Walker Edison 4-Piece Patio Chat Set